labermt/CST136SRS00/README.md

 Take as input though the command line the following information in this order:

 - Number of doors.
-- Number of simulations.
+- Number of trials.
-- Switch or
+- Switch or Stay strategy.

-Output the probability as a single number in floating point format [0.0, 1.0]
+Output the probability of success as a single number in floating point format [0.0, 1.0]

 Your code should create a class named "LetsMakeADeal".